 Listed as UNESCO world heritage sites in the year 2008, Melaka is rich with heritage buildings, colonial structures, and ancient sites.

-The influence of the British, Dutch, and Portuguese have left their mark in the form of forts, museums, churches, towers, and cuisine.
+The British, Dutch, and Portuguese influence have left their mark in forts, museums, churches, towers, and cuisine.

 In the early fifteenth century, a beautiful princess from the Chinese Ming Dynasty, Hang Li Poh, arrived in Malacca with her entourage to be presented as a bride to the Malacca Sultan.

-Your visit to the historical city of Melaka would be amiss without a delicate taste of the legacy of the Peranakan cuisine, which marries Chinese cooking techniques with Malay flavors and spices.
+Your visit to Melaka’s historical city would be amiss without a delicate taste of the Peranakan cuisine’s legacy, which marries Chinese cooking techniques with Malay flavors and spices.